seanedwards/vrc-worldobject/README.md

 **MAKE A BACKUP**

 1. Add the `WorldObjectSetup` script to your Avatar.
+2. (Optional) Set the max range of your object.
+A smaller range will give you more resolution in placement, while a larger range will allow you to place your object farther from the world origin.
+1000 (1 kilometer!!) is a good default that will work for most worlds.
-2. Press the "Build Animator" button.
+3. Press the "Build Animator" button.
-3. Create the 5 new parameters in your expression parameters list:
+4. Create the 5 new parameters in your expression parameters list:
    * `WorldPosCoarse` (Float)
    * `WorldPosFine` (Float)
    * `WorldAxis0` (Bool)
    * `WorldAxis1` (Bool)
    * `WorldAxisLock` (Bool)
-4. Open `WorldObject.tosc` to control your new world object parameters.
+5. Open `WorldObject.tosc` to control your new world object parameters.
    * Don't forget to set up the correct mappings in your JSON config!
    * Closing TouchOSC will break syncing for late joiners.